hatonthecat/Sparkfun-Artemis-Nano-File-Server/Project Log.md

 It has a lot of useful info.

-Fortunately, I did not have to buy a USB to Serial cable- this board has a CH340E chip, which has built in USB to Serial IC, so I can use any USB-C to USB-A to my PC.
+Fortunately, I did not have to buy a USB to Serial cable- this board has a CH340E chip, which has built in USB to Serial IC (https://en.wikipedia.org/wiki/Universal_asynchronous_receiver-transmitter)

+so I can use any USB-C to USB-A to my PC.

 In my case, I  used a micro B USB adapter  https://www.adafruit.com/product/4299 which does the trick too.